duechayapolgmit/dep-fitness/README.md

 # dep-fitness
 Fitness application project for final year project in ATU Galway 2023-2024.

+**Note that, due to complications of packaging the application, this version of the application does not contain any MediaPipe functionalities.
+This includes the posture detection mechanism of the application.
+You can find existing feature for the web version of the application either in `main-web` branch or on [https://dep-fitness.onrender.com/](https://dep-fitness.onrender.com/) for the live version.**

 ## Branches
 There are three main branches that corresponds to the environment that is setup:
 * `main` = main branch of the project, using the production environment, with live code and data